shmuelie/perfshim/README.md

 ## How it Works
 PerfShim works in a simple 7 step process:

-1. Detect which calling "method" was used.
-Then check on the parameter(s) that can be checked in all environments.
+1. Check on the options that can be checked in all environments.
-2. To work PerfShim requires some shims.
-Some are used to just check the parameters, others are used to do its job.
+2. To check the remaining options as well as work PerfShim requires some shims/pollyfills.
+Check if the browser does not have them and if so download them.
-3. This step is skipped if the calling "method" was legacy.
-If though the calling method was "objective" then a second round of parameter verification occurs.
-These validations may require shims to run so could not run in the first pass.
+3. A second round of option verification occurs.
 4. Each script to be analyzed is downloaded using XMLHttpRequest if from the same origin, otherwise using JSONP.
-5. Unless disabled in "objective" mode each shim is check against each script and the browser to see if it is needed.
+5. Unless disabled each shim/pollyfill is check against each script and the browser to see if it is needed.
 If so it is downloaded.
-Shims may also be forced to download using the mustShims option.
+Shims/Pollyfills may also be forced to download using the mustShims option.
-6. Once all the requested shims have downloaded the are executed.
+6. Once all the requested shims/pollyfills have downloaded they are executed.
 7. All scripts the user specified are to be executed are run using a global eval.